Andiweli/Gloom-Reforged/README.md

 The project will proceed step by step, with stability and authenticity taking priority over feature creep.
 Each improvement should feel like something that could have belonged in a polished Amiga-era enhanced edition of Gloom.

+## Release

+As soon as there is a stable basic version available.

 ## Legal / Source Code Notice

 This project is based on the publicly available original source code of **Gloom**.
 All original rights, trademarks, names, graphics, audio, game data and related assets remain the property of their respective owners.